rakhimovkamran/qrgo/README.md

 ## Introduction

 Qrgo is a QR code generation API that creates customizable QR codes.
-It returns an SVG image based on the provided query parameters, offering a simple and efficient way to generate QR codes for various needs.
+It returns an image based on the provided query parameters, offering a simple and efficient way to generate QR codes for various needs.

 ## Endpoint